Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping

 whose diagonal elements represent the occupation numbers of neutrinos of different species, while the off-diagonal terms contain information about coherence between flavors.
 An analogous expression holds for the density matrix associated to antineutrinos, $\bar{\varrho}(v,t)$.

 The EOMs for neutrinos and antineutrinos are respectively

-The term on the left-hand side of the EOMs is the advective operator, $\vec{v}\cdot \vec{\nabla}$, which affects flavor evolution if the medium is inhomogeneous~\cite{Shalgar:2019qwg,Wu:2021uvt}.
-In this work, we neglect the advective term and focus on homogeneous cases while still connecting with stationary inhomogeneous systems in Sec.~\ref{sec:stationary}.
+The term on the left-hand side of the EOMs is the advective operator, $\vec{v}\cdot \vec{\nabla}$, which affects flavor evolution if the medium is inhomogeneous~\cite{Shalgar:2019qwg,Wu:2021uvt, Sigl:2021tmj,Richers:2021xtf}.
+In this work, we neglect the advective term and focus on homogeneous cases.

 On the right-hand-side of the EOMs, the neutrino self-interaction Hamiltonian is responsible for the development of flavor transformation: